-Changes to the FCA's Handbook, which contains all the FCA rules which regulated firms are expected to follow, took effect from August 2015 and made the duty to disclose clear, but the FCA has said that the obligation is not new.
+Changes to the FCA's Handbook, which contains all the FCA rules which regulated firms are expected to follow, took effect from August 2015 and made the duty to disclose clear, but the FCA said that the obligation was not new.

-The change to the Handbook raises significant issues which require very careful consideration, particularly in light of the FCA having obtained full powers to enforce competition law alongside the UK's general competition authority, the Competition and Markets Authority (CMA) from 1 April 2015.
+The 2015 changes to the Handbook raised significant issues which require very careful consideration, particularly in light of the FCA having obtained full powers to enforce competition law alongside the UK's general competition authority, the Competition and Markets Authority (CMA) as of 1 April 2015.

 The advent of the concurrency powers alone was a major change in the enforcement of competition law for financial services providers.
 However, the FCA's changes to its Handbook concerning regulated firms' obligation to deal with the FCA in an open and cooperative way, which is contained in Principle 11, might be even more important.

-The new rule says that with effect from 1 August 2015 any regulated firm must make a disclosure to the FCA "if it has, or may have, committed a significant infringement of any applicable competition law … as soon as it becomes aware, or has information which reasonably suggests, that a significant infringement has, or may have, occurred".
+The new rule, which came in effect from 1 August 2015, states that any regulated firm must make a disclosure to the FCA "if it has, or may have, committed a significant infringement of any applicable competition law … as soon as it becomes aware, or has information which reasonably suggests, that a significant infringement has, or may have, occurred".

-The FCA said that this is not a new obligation and that it always applied not just to regulated activities but also to non-regulated activities conducted by the regulated firm and, potentially, the activities of its wider group.
-However, the FCA has clarified the scope of Principle 11 in light of its new competition law powers.
+The FCA said that this was not a new obligation and that it always applied not just to regulated activities but also to non-regulated activities conducted by the regulated firm and, potentially, the activities of its wider group.
+However, the FCA considered that it was appropriate to clarify the scope of Principle 11 in light of its new competition law powers.
 The FCA published its Competition Concurrency Guidance, setting out how it would use these new powers, on 15 July 2015.